 Around 64 marks paper was basic concept based, 28 marks fundamental and 16 marks are typical.

 Although it depends on the paper but you should try to answer short questions first (carrying 6 to 8 marks).
-FR paper will be lengthy, first attempt mechanical questions where you don’t have to confuse with the concepts and Invest more time.
+FR paper will be lengthy, first attempt mechanical questions where you do not have to confuse with the concepts and Invest more time.
 If you start attempting big questions first, it need lot of time and it will build pressure to attempt other questions.

 So in starting 1 hour your target should be to cover maximum questions of 4 to 6 marks.